jwdunne/Draffft/README.md

 ## Installation
 For the time being you just need to run an SQL file through your DB to add all the proper settings and tables.
-There are two ways of editing the settings, open the SQL file and edit the settings (outlining later), or use cli/RDBMS

-**Note** Setup files are not being released until SCMF hits RC1 (1.2.3)
+All you need to do is run the SQL file `config/drafft-db-xxx.sql` into the Soule DB.

 ## License
 Released under APL v2, See LICENSE for more.
 Basically I don't really care as long as you give back improvements.